tatahnoellimnyuy/tatahnoellimnyuy/README.md

 - 👋 Hi, I’m @tatahnoellimnyuy
-- 👀 I’m interested in ...
-Bankend development and system administration
+- 👀 I’m passionate about Devops and cloud computing
-- 🌱 I’m currently learning ... dotNet and ASP.NET
+- 🌱 I’m currently working on improving my Devops and cloud computing skills
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... open source projects
 - 📫 How to reach me ...

 <!---